Add and Remove Encryption Keys for Scale-Out Deployment

 Using the Reporting Services Configuration Tool to Configure Scale-Out Deployment

 The easiest way to configure a scale-out deployment is to use the Reporting Services Configuration tool.
-For more information and step-by-step instructions, see Configure a Native Mode Report Server Scale-Out Deployment (SSRS Configuration Manager).
+For more information and step-by-step instructions, see Configuring Reporting Services for Scale-Out Deployment and Configure a Native Mode Report Server Scale-Out Deployment.

 Using Rskeymgmt to Configure Scale-Out Deployment

 Use the rskeymgmt utility to initialize a report server instance to use a shared report server database.
 Adding a report server to a scale-out deployment requires that you initialize the report server.
 Initialization requires administrator permissions.
 You must have administrator credentials for the remote computer that hosts the report server you are joining to the deployment.

 How to join a report server to a scale-out deployment (rskeymgmt)